Low-Voltage Piezoelectric Chips, 0.7 µm to 6.1 µm Travel

 Three-Dimensional Cross Section of Multilayer Piezo with Interdigitated Electrodes (Item # TA0505D024 Shown); Dashed Lines Indicate Cutaway

 Thorlabs' piezoelectric actuators are fabricated from layered sheets of piezoelectric ceramic as is shown in the diagram at upper right and described in the Thorlabs' In-House Piezoelectric Manufacturing box below.
 Electrodes are printed on each sheet before they are layered, and a precision lapping process ensures the height tolerance of each chip is better than ±5 µm.
-The compact multilayer design results in chips with high resonant frequencies and sub-millisecond response times.
+The compact multilayer design results in chips with high resonant frequencies (160 kHz - 1350 kHz) and sub-millisecond response times.

 Electrodes are included on each layer of the chip, as this minimizes the voltage required to drive them.
 Our piezoelectric chips are available with one of four drive voltage ranges: 0 - 45 V, 0 - 75 V, 0 - 100 V, or 0 - 150 V. When your application is highly sensitive to voltage, consider our chips with maximum drive voltages of 45 V or 75 V. For applications that are less sensitive, the 100 V and 150 V options have longer lifetimes.
 For a complete list of specifications, see the tables below.

-The four sides of each of these chips are coated with a ceramic layer that acts as a barrier against moisture.
+The areas of these chips without electrodes are coated with a ceramic layer that acts as a barrier against moisture.
 The ceramic layer offers better protection against moisture than an epoxy coating.
-Screen-printed silver electrodes are printed on the other two sides of the chip, to which the drive voltage is applied.
+Screen-printed silver electrodes are printed on the chip, to which the drive voltage is applied.
 The positive side will be denoted with either a silver "+" or by a black dot.
 For convenience, many of our products ship with 75 mm wires soldered to these two sides.

 Piezoelectric chips with custom dimensions, voltage ranges, and coatings are available.
 Additionally, we support high-volume orders.
 Please contact Tech Support for more information.